amhiggin/DistributedFileSystem/README.md

 ## Transparent File Access
 The system is implemented to replicate the operation of the Network File System (NFS) model.
 It can support multiple connected clients, and multiple fileservers.
-* Clients can connect to a fileserver through methods such as read, write, open and close. <b> TODO also implement the mkdir, rmdir etc</b>
+* Clients can connect to a fileserver through methods such as read, write, open and close.
+They can also create new directories locally.
+The default system text editor is also used to open the file before a write occurs, and after a read occurs.
 * All file accesses are made through a client library called <i>ClientApi.py</i>.
 This library is the interface exposed to the client-side application for manipulation of the local and remote filesystems.
+* On the server side, there is a flat file-storage structure since every file is given a unique numerical name.

 ## Directory Mapping